-The liquidity position is tested in the following scenarios:
+The liquidity position is tested at least in the following scenarios:

-- Base scenario, assuming current market conditions; this is the 'business as usual' situation. - Stressed liquidity scenario including an interest rate up shock, in which both liabilities and assets are stressed. - Stressed liquidity scenario equal to the previous one except that an interest rate down shock is applied instead of an interest rate up shock.
+- Base scenario, assuming current market conditions; this is the 'business as usual' situation; - Stressed liquidity scenario, in which both liabilities and assets are stressed.

-The stress scenarios develop over a two-year period.
+The stress scenario develops over a two-year period.
 Extreme withdrawals of liabilities occur as a result of an immediate major downgrade of both Aegon Nederland's long term financial health and short term credit rating.
 Furthermore, assets suffer an immediate capital market shock resulting in an inability to sell investments other than 'highly liquid' ones, over a one-year period.
-Assets and liabilities experience an instantaneous shock to the risk free interest rate.
-In the interest rate up shock scenario, the risk free interest rate is shocked by 1.5% instantaneously, which increases linearly to 3% after exactly one year.
-In the interest rate down shock scenario the risk free interest rate is shocked by -/-0.5% instantaneously, which increases linearly to -/-1% after exactly one year.
-In addition, the value of non-highly liquid investments decreases further as a result of a credit spread shock of 1.5%.
+Assets and liabilities experience an instantaneous upwards shock to the risk free interest rate by 1.5 percentage points, which increases linearly to 3.0 percentage points after exactly one year.
+In addition, the value of non-highly liquid investments decreases further as a result of a credit spread shock of 1.5 percentage points.

-In these scenarios, available liquidity remains in excess of required liquidity over the entire two year period.
-The following table shows available and required liquidity, prior to occurrence of the stress scenario at the end of 2019, and at the end of 2021 after the occurrence of the stress scenario.
+In this scenario, available liquidity remains in excess of required liquidity over the entire two year period.
+The following table shows available and required liquidity, prior to occurrence of the stress scenario at the end of 2020, and the liquidity up to and including the end of 2022 after the occurrence of the stress scenario.

-31 December 2019 31 December 2021 Stress scenario
+December 31, 2020 December 31, 2022 Stress scenario

-Available Liquidity 494 790 1,396
+Available Liquidity 518 456 1,433

-Required Liquidity 62 448 837
+Required Liquidity 9 29 702

-Excess Liquidity 432 342 559
+Excess Liquidity 509 427 731